cloudtu/blogger-to-jbake/README.md

 ## How to customize

-If you need to convert the data exported by Blogger into other format files (e.g. [jekyll] (http://jekyllrb.com/)), You can refer to [JbakeConverter.java] (https://github.com/cloudtu/blogger-to-jbake/blob/master/src/main/java/cloudtu/blog/JbakeConverter.java)
+If you need to convert the data exported by Blogger into other format files (e.g. [jekyll](http://jekyllrb.com/)), You can refer to [JbakeConverter.java](https://github.com/cloudtu/blogger-to-jbake/blob/master/src/main/java/cloudtu/blog/JbakeConverter.java)